Jakaria08/Explaining_Shape_Variability/README.md

 `python main.py`

+It will show the training and testing results with default arguments reported in the paper.
+The arguments can be changed and set from the command line according to the line number `20` to `66` from `main.py`.

 # Supplementary Material

 Include any supplementary material related to the paper, such as additional experiments, analyses, or results.